 Finally, based on a heatmap figure (Figure 21), the team was able to identify which features were more correlated with one another.
 The result was as follows: “Comfort” with “FoodDrink” (0.7); “ReceptionSchedule” with “Location” (0.6); “Wifi” with “OnlineBooking” and “BarService” (0.6); “Staff” with “BarService” (0.7) and “OnlineBooking” (0.6); “OnlineBooking” with “BarService” (0.7); “PriceQuality” with “Cleanliness” (0.6) and “CheckOut” with “Cleanliness” (0.6).
-To delineate this question, the team compound the 14 features evaluated and calculate the corresponding average satisfaction, per client.
 Even though clustering doesn't rely on linear assumptions, and so collinearity wouldn't cause issues, the clustering algorithms do not present great values considering many features.
 As a result, the team proceeded to leverage the correlated variables via PCA (Methodology 2) for effects of dimensionality reduction – it was defined a 70% threshold for the data variance explained or until the number of PCAs was reasonable - for the choosing of the component number.
-As Figure 22 illustrates, the outcome did have any business meaning, so the team proceeded to unite the variables based on their correlation and meaning.
+As Figure 22 illustrates, the outcome did have any business meaning, so the team proceeded to unite the variables based on their correlation and meaning (type of service).
+Namely, the team created the following variables, which combine the average satisfaction level from their respective services: (i) Accommodation (comfort, amenities, room space. cleanliness and Wi-Fi); (ii) Reception (reception schedule, staff, online booking, checkout and check-in); (iii) Catering (food and drink and bar service).
+The variables corresponding to the Price Quality and Location were included without any transformation.

-XXXXXXXXXXXXXXXXXXxx

 Data Processing

 Clustering

-Once the preprocess is done, and the set is manageable, the team proceeded to clustering and finding interested patterns by grouping similar instances of data together.
+Once the preprocess is done, and the set is manageable, the team proceeded to clustering and finding patterns by grouping similar instances of data together.
 The unsupervised learning algorithms applied were the K-Means (Methodology 3) and the Hierarchical Clustering (Methodology 4).

-Customer Characteristics: xxxx

-Customer Satisfaction Level: xxx
+The Hierarchical Clustering, with SSR (Methodology 5) was considered to determine the best number of clusters.
+After the number was computed, the team applied K-Means.

+Customer Characteristics (Figures 23 - 25): The team identified three distinct groups of customers.
+The variables considered were ‘Age’, ‘TypeTravel’ and ‘RoomType’.

+(i) The first group contains 46% of all clients with an average age of 43 years old and the gender is equally distributed.
+These clients travel in business, book single rooms and have lowest number of reward points; (ii) The second group contains 31% of all clients with an average age of 44 years old and the clients are mostly female.
+These clients travel for leisure, book double rooms and have the highest number of reward points; (iii) The last group contains 23% of all clients with an average age of 38 years old and is mostly female.
+These clients travel in business and book double rooms.

+Customer Satisfaction Level (Figures 26-31): The team identified three distinct groups of customers regarding their satisfaction level.
+The variables considered were ‘Accommodation’, ‘Reception’, ‘Catering’, ‘Location’ and ‘PriceQuality’.

+(i) The first cluster contains 31% of clients, mostly male, and has the lowest satisfaction in general, in particular concerning the accommodation, reception and price quality services; (ii) The second cluster contains 36% of clients, mostly female, and have the highest number of reward points.
+This group gives the highest ratings to all services, except for price quality; (iii) The last group contains 34% of clients, mostly female, and have the lowest number of reward points.
+These clients give the lowest rates do catering and location, however, give the highest rates to price quality.